-The most likely time for tornados to appear in Tennessee is March through May, but when conditions are right, tornados can appear at any time of the year.
+The most likely time for tornadoes to appear in Tennessee is March through May, but when conditions are right, tornadoes can appear at any time of the year.
 Take steps now to be prepared if a tornado strikes.
-Learn about the Watches and Warnings issued by the National Weather Service, the Vanderbilt Severe Weather Warning System, and the Vanderbilt Emergency Guide for Tornados, so that you can develop your personal severe weather plan for actions you will take in the event of a tornado emergency.
+Learn about the Vanderbilt Severe Weather Warning System, and the Vanderbilt Emergency Guide for Tornadoes, so that you can develop your personal severe weather plan for actions you will take in the event of a tornado emergency.

 - Know where you plan to go if the sirens sound.